odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 can reuse for different purposes.

-There can be multiple clients for a service, e.g. the action (request), another service, the CLI (console) and the unit-test environmet (phpunit).
+There can be multiple clients for a service, e.g. the action (request), another service, the CLI (console) and the unit-test environment (phpunit).

 > A service class is not a "Manager" or "Utility" class.